Renormalisation in the flow approach for singular SPDEs

-These cumulants satisfy themselves an enhanced version of the flow equation so that their associated estimate is itself proved recursively.
+These cumulants satisfy themselves an enhanced version of the flow equation on coefficients of Proposition $\ref{flowcoeff}$.
+The terms $\D_\mu\mcK_{\mu,\eps}(\tau_1,\dots,\tau_n)[\phi]$ can be expressed as a linear combination of a linear operator of $\mcK_{\mu,\eps}(\tau_1,\dots,\tau_n)[\phi]$, as well as a bilinear operator of $\mcK_{\mu,\eps}(\tau_I)[\phi]$ and $\mcK_{\mu,\eps}(\tau_J)[\phi]$ with $I\sqcup J=\{1,\dots,n\}$.
+Moreover, when integrating this quantity in $\mu$, the initial condition $\mcK_{0,\eps}(\tau_1,\dots,\tau_n)[\phi]$ brings in inductively the renormalisation.
+Note that the choice of norm is made so that only the cumulants of one tree have a non-vanishing initial condition.
+See equation (8.6) in \cite{Duc21} for a precise statement.
+This induction given by the flow allows to prove a bound on these cumulants (see for instance Lemma 4.15 in \cite{CF24a}) which, thanks to a Kolmogorov-type argument, gives in return the desired almost sure estimate on the force coefficients (see \cite{CF24a} Section 4.3).
 The parameters $\mu$ and $\eps$ are then successively taken to $0$ and $\pem$ converges in a Hölder-Besov space of negative regularity.

 \end{remark}